-(a) Whenever a position is to be filled, a job description and employee qualifications are developed by the appropriate department, program, or advisory group, in conjunction with the dean or management supervisor for recommendation to the Provost .For those involved in writing the job descriptions and qualifications, the College provides anti-bias training of an appropriate length.

-(b) Except under unusual circumstances, a new position is formally announced or advertised at least thirty (30) calendar days prior to the date on which the position is to be filled.

-(c) The dean or management supervisor appoints a screening committee from the appropriate department, program, or advisory group, and supervises the screening and recommendation process.
+- (a) Whenever a position is to be filled, a job description and employee qualifications are developed by the appropriate department, program, or advisory group, in conjunction with the dean or management supervisor for recommendation to the Provost.
+For those involved in writing the job descriptions and qualifications, the College provides anti-bias training of an appropriate length. - (b) Except under unusual circumstances, a new position is formally announced or advertised at least thirty (30) calendar days prior to the date on which the position is to be filled. - (c) The dean or management supervisor appoints a screening committee from the appropriate department, program, or advisory group, and supervises the screening and recommendation process.
 For all those involved in the screening process, the College provides anti-bias training of an appropriate length.
 The screening committee reviews all applications, conducts interviews, and recommends to the Provost in terms of qualifications those candidates who the selection committee determines are best qualified for the position.
-The screening committee submits to the Provost a written recommendation that lists the strengths and weaknesses of those candidates who the screening committee determines are best qualified for and are acceptable to fill the position.
-The Provost reviews the qualifications of the candidates recommended by the committee and forward the committee's recommendation along with their recommendation to the President of the College for final selection.

-(d) In the event that the President does not select from among the recommended candidates, the process is repeated.

-(e) The job description under which the employee is hired will be referred to their tenure committee for its consideration in developing review procedures.
-For corrections academic employees review procedures for tenure do not apply.
+The screening committee submits to the Provost a written recommendation that lists the strengths and weaknesses of those candidates who the screening committee determines are best qualified to fill the position.
+The Provost reviews the qualifications of the candidates recommended by the committee and forward the committee's recommendation along with their recommendation to the President of the College for final selection. - (d) In the event that the President does not select from among the recommended candidates, the process is repeated. - (e) The job description under which the employee is hired will be referred to their tenure committee for its consideration in developing review procedures.